trevordevore/levure/utils/create_levure_app_files/README.md

 This folder contains the files that have the master/most-current versions of the various files that Levure creates when it creates an app.
-The contents of these files are loaded into properties in the "create" stack when the "create" stack is saved, so if you modify one of these, make sure you load the "create" stack and save it.
+The contents of these files are assigned to scripts and properties of the `create-levure-application.livecode` stack when it is saved.
+If you modify one of these files make sure you laod the `create-levure-application.livecode` stack in the LiveCode IDE and save it.